- What do I need to know about pain control?

 Precautions: If you’re getting radiation therapy, avoid massage in the treatment area as well as in any red, raw, tender, or swollen areas.
 Check with your doctor as noted above.

 Pressure: To use pressure, press on various areas over and near your pain with your entire hand, the heel of your hand, your fingertip or knuckle, the ball of your thumb, or by using one or both hands to encircle your arm or leg.
 You can test this by applying pressure for about 10 seconds to see if it helps.
 You can also feel around your pain and outward to see if you can find “trigger points,” small areas under the skin that are very sensitive or that cause more pain.
-Sometimes gradual pressure on the trigger points is helpful to relieve pain.
+Sometimes gradual pressure on the trigger points helps to relieve pain.
 Pressure usually works best if it’s applied as firmly as possible without causing more pain.
 You can use pressure for up to 1 minute.
 This often will relieve pain for several minutes to many hours after the pressure is released.

 Vibration: Vibration over and near the area of the pain may bring short-term relief.
 For example, the scalp attachment of a hand-held vibrator often relieves a headache.
 For low back pain, a long, slender battery-operated vibrator placed at the small of the back may be helpful.
 You can use a vibrating device such as a small battery-operated vibrator, a hand-held electric vibrator, or a large heat-massage electric pad.